BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 # Rejected Pull Request & Feedback Flow
 * GitHub comments should be code-centric and professional at all times.
 * If rejecting a pull request for the failure of QA or not following Code Standards, the specific error should be referenced in that rejection so the developer can correct it and resubmit.
-* If a developer is seeking an exception to a more arbitrary code style standard; when responding to the comments or decline of the pull request the developer should explain why the exception is needed in this case.
+* If a developer is seeking an exception to a more arbitrary code style standard; when responding to the comments or decline of the pull request, the developer should explain why the exception is needed in this case.
 * It is best practice to submit the pull request outlining these exceptions so the reviewer can take them into account while doing the first review.
 * If code is rejected for being more than 150 lines in a component, the reviewer should reference what lines of code could become a sub-component.
 * **This is not a punitive PASS/FAIL** it is a form of communication to make sure code merged to master is justified and productive for the whole team at all times.